-Locals and visitors come together each summer in the Scottish Borders town of Galashiels to celebrate the Braw Lads’ Gathering.
-Led by the Braw Lad and Lass, the spectacular and much-loved ceremonial event known as Braw Lad’s Day – or Gala Day to all Galaleans – brings alive the town’s rich history with spectacular ride-outs, stirring ceremonies, and symbolic acts.
+Each summer, locals and visitors come unite in the Scottish Borders town of Galashiels to celebrate the Braw Lads’ Gathering.
+Led by the Braw Lad and Lass, the iconic and beloved event known as Braw Lads’ Day – or Gala Day to all Galaleans – brings the town’s vibrant history alive with impressive ride-outs, moving ceremonies, and meaningful traditions.

-Whether you’re a proud Galalean or a curious traveller.
-The Gathering offers a unique opportunity to witness Scottish Borders tradition and community spirit at its finest.
+Whether you’re a proud Galalean or a curious traveller, the Gathering offers a unique opportunity to experience the best of Scottish Borders tradition and community spirit.

 When is the Braw Lads’ Gathering?